Thermal Spray Basics

 The energy industry also benefits from thermal spray: from the abrasion resistant coatings used on drilling tools to similar coatings used in hydro-turbines to prevent wear from sediment.

-the art world has discovered thermal spray to be a new medium that encourages the economic production of works of art using steel structures with a coating of brass, bronze or aluminum.
+Finally, the art world has discovered thermal spray to be a new medium that encourages the economic production of works of art using steel structures with a coating of brass, bronze or aluminum.

 In summary, thermal spray is a “friend” that we all benefit from, even though we may not be familiar with the technology.